pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

     #             model(image)
     # calibrate(prepared_model, data_loader_test)  # run calibration on sample data

-Finally, we will convert the Calibrated Model to a Quantized Model. `convert_pt2e` takes a calibrated model and produces a reference quantized model.
+Finally, we will convert the calibrated Model to a quantized Model. ``convert_pt2e`` takes a calibrated model and produces a reference quantized model.

 ::

     converted_model = convert_pt2e(prepared_model).eval()

-After these steps, we finished applying the Quantization flow and we will get the reference quantized model.
+After these steps, we finished applying the quantization flow and we will get the reference quantized model.

 3. Lowering into Inductor